3 min read

 3. Great for improving performance at short distances

-When I use this method for my athletes I use Rate of Perceived Exertion (RPE) within the science training platform to structure the runs, but all the athletes really need to focus on during their run with regards to effort is how they feel relative to the traffic lights, there is no need to check their heart rate or pace which in itself makes for a more enjoyable run.
+When I use this method for my run coached athletes I use Rate of Perceived Exertion (RPE) within my coaching platform to structure the runs, but all the athletes really need to focus on during their run with regards to effort is how they feel relative to the traffic lights, there is no need to check their heart rate or pace which in itself makes for a more enjoyable run.

 GREEN - RPE 1-3